Solar Reflectance Index – HDG Primer

 Building Heat Transfer

-Solar radiation that is not reflected and is absorbed by the building can be transferred into the building.
-Buildings and materials gain or lose heat through conduction (through direct contact), convection (through air), and radiation (through wave or particle energy).
+Solar radiation that isn’t reflected and is absorbed by the building can be transferred inward.
+Buildings and materials gain or lose heat through conduction (direct contact), convection (air movement), and radiation (energy waves).
+Together, reflectance, emissivity, and heat transfer characteristics help determine comfort, performance, and energy use.

 Solar Reflectance Index Key Principles Illustrated - HDG Building Materials